-This lightly spiced cranberry tea filled with the power of anti-oxidants and vitamin C is a comforting and soothing way to warm up, fight colds and detoxify.
+This lightly spiced cranberry tea is a comforting and soothing way to warm up.

 You know the holidays are right around the corner when fresh cranberries start appearing.
 The bright red orbs signal the coming winter and their festive ruby red color is just fitting for the season.

 But cranberries aren’t just for sauces and holiday baking; the small berries make a supremely soothing and fortifying tea when paired with lemon, goji berries and a hint of spice.
 I make sure to stash a few extra bags in my freezer during the season so I can have cranberries on hand all year-round.

 Chilly days warrant some winter warmth and this spicy tart infusion is a cup of coziness.
 Cranberries and lemons are set to simmer with cinnamon sticks, slices of fresh ginger and a sprinkling of goji berries.
 A gentle simmer does all the work and in no time the soothing brew is ready to be sipped.

 This is the tea I turn to when I feel that tickle in the back of my throat or fogginess enveloping my head.
 It’s the one I sip when one too many days of holiday feasting has me feeling sluggish and weighed down.